 The area is full of desert hiking trails, including Sabino Canyon and Tanque Verde Falls.
 The waterfall makes a perfect location for a quick dip and an outdoor lunch.
 For a leisurely day in nature, there’s always the botanical gardens.
 There are also numerous horseback riding locations scattered around the region.

-Tucson is an excellent way to get a break from a fast-paced city life.
+Moving into a Tucson rental is an excellent way to get a break from a fast-paced city life.
 It’s perfect for people who want to get out and explore more.
 Who needs to go to the gym when there are so many wonderful places to get exercise and take in the sights?

 If you’re seeking a leisurely way to enjoy nature, it just so happens that Tucson is the perfect place to go bird watching.
 The city of Tucson alone (and not the state of Arizona as a whole) has well over 300 recorded species of birds.
+You’ll be able to enjoy bird watching right from the doorstep of your Tucson rental.
 Watching birds in Tucson is certainly a lot more fascinating than watching flocks of identical pigeons in a city park.

 In recent years, Tucson has become a food lover’s paradise.
 Tucson is notorious for its authentic Mexican cuisine, being located a mere hour’s drive from the Mexican border.
 What once started as the perfect place to get chiles rellenos or rajas con queso soon grew to be a full grown culinary epicenter.